DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teaching-degree-apprenticeships.md

 Other eligibility requirements:

-• a resident of England for the last 3 years or more
+• resident of England for the last 3 years or more
 • age 16 years or over

 ## How to apply for a TDA